safeblock-dev/exchange-sdk/README.md

 # SafeBlock Exchange SDK

-This SDK facilitates interactions with EVM networks, supporting cross-chain swaps, on-chain exchanges, and bridging functionalities.
-It is designed for developers building decentralized applications requiring seamless blockchain integrations.
+The SafeBlock Exchange SDK is a comprehensive toolkit for building decentralized applications with cross-chain swap, bridging, and token management functionalities.
+It streamlines interactions with EVM-based networks through a clean extension system, supporting default modules for tokens, price retrieval, and event handling.

 ## Table of Contents